rockettheme/docs/Docs/joomla/templates/akuatik/particle_simple.md

 ![](assets/particle_simple1.png)

-The **Simple Content** particle enables you quickly and easily add one or more simple blocks of content to your page.
+The **Simple Content** particle enables you to quickly and easily add one or more simple blocks of content to your page.
 The image above shows four Simple Content particles.
 One sitting in a row above the other three.

 Here are the topics covered in this guide: